-Yes, I'm biased but I can say this is one of my all-time favorite granola recipes.
-I started making it out of frustration for the fact we were spending so much on granola when I knew I could make it cheaper at home but I kept making it because with the tropical coconut, cruncy quinoa, and toasted oats, it just might be the greatest granola out there (says me, anyway)!
+Yes, I’m biased, but I can honestly say that this is one of my all-time favorite healthy granola recipes ever.
+I started making it at first out of frustration for the fact that we were spending so much money on granola when I knew that I could make it way cheaper at home.
+Even once my initial frustration eased, though, I kept making my own and totally forgot about the overpriced store bought stuff because, well... with the tropical coconut, crunchy quinoa, and toasted oats, it just might be the greatest granola out there (according to me, anyway!)
+If you’ve been on the hunt for a staple healthy granola recipe, I say make it this one!

 If you'd like, you can use all honey or another liquid sweetener, like maple syrup or agave syrup.
 I prefer the mix of honey and brown sugar though.